 Once the potatoes are tender when pricked with a toothpick and golden in color, they’re ready to serve.

-A perfect potato side dish for any entree you can dream up for your weekly meal prep plans.
+These cast iron potatoes are a perfect potato side dish for any entree you can dream up for your weekly meal prep plans.

 What to Serve With Skillet Roasted Potatoes